-The university provides electronic communication resources to support its work of teaching, scholarly research, and public service.
+The university provides electronic communication resources to support its work of teaching, scholarly research, public service, advancement, and constituent engagement.
 This administrative policy statement establishes electronic communication as the official means of communication and related parameters for use.

 - Official Means of Communication to the University Community

 - The university shall use electronic communications as an official means of communication to convey information to the university community (employees, affiliate staff, associates, students, alumni, and donors).
 Electronic communication often refers to email, but can also include other forms of communication.

-- Members of the university community are responsible for information contained in electronic communications to their official university email account.
+- Members of the university community are responsible for information contained in electronic communications from their official university email account.

-- The university may also ask employees to subscribe to other electronic communications such as instant messaging or text messaging for emergency communications as approved by the Chief Information Officer or Vice President of Employee & Information Services.
+- The university may also ask employees to subscribe to other electronic communications such as instant messaging or text messaging for emergency communications as approved by the Chief Information Officer or Vice President of Administration.

 - Official Communications Sent on Behalf of the University

 When sending official mass electronic communicationsOfficial Mass Electronic CommunicationsSee Section III.
 Definitions, care must be taken to: 1) ensure the message delivery does not adversely affect the network, email routing or mail server infrastructure; 2) ensure that communications are consistent with university policy; and 3) not hinder the ability to validate that an electronic communication is legitimate.